 The FOC phase consists of the deployment of the remaining ground and space infrastructure.
-It includes an intermediate initial operational capability phase with 18 satellites in operation (the four IOV satellites plus 14 others).
 The full system will consist of a complete satellite constellation, control centres located in Europe and a network of sensor stations and uplink stations installed around the globe.

 The lush landscapes of Ireland, Great Britain and northern France are pictured in this rare cloud-free view, acquired by Envisat on 28 March 2012.

 To the west, thousands of lakes speckle the island of Ireland.
 Brown rugged cliffs along the coast frame its plush green interior.
 In the lower-right corner, the river Seine flows through Paris (seen here as a grey area) and snakes toward the English Channel.
 Following mainland Europe’s coastline north, we can see the Rhine–Meuse–Scheldt delta followed by part of the intertidal Wadden Sea in the extreme top-right corner.
 The green and tan-tinted swirls in the seas and channels are due to sediments being transported in the water.
 Sediment is particularly concentrated around Britain’s southeastern coast, carried by the River Thames through London and into the North Sea.

 This image is featured on the Earth from Space video programme.

 NASA astronauts Kevin Ford (background) and Tom Marshburn, setting up two Spheres robots in the Kibo laboratory on the International Space Station.
 The volleyball-sized satellites have their own power, propulsion and navigation systems and are used in an international competition for high-school students.